dancras/Doubles/README.markdown

 #### Call Counts

-Continuing with the instance from the previous examples, we can also determine the total call count of all methods:
+We can also determine the total call count of all methods:

-	$myObject->callCount(); // 3
+	$myObject->callCount(); // 4

-And for a specific method:
+Or for a specific method:

 	$myObject->spy('give')->callCount(); // 2